Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 #### 3.4.6 **Block all other traffic** <br>

-The last security group will block everything else:<pre>
+The last security group will block everything else, call it something like *drop-everything* and make two new rules:<pre>
 Direction: In
 Action: Drop
 Enable: Yes</pre>